ShinanTc/sm-ai-agent-backend/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Then run the project by `uvicorn app.main:app --reload`

 ### 3. Prepare the Data File
 - **For Instagram Post Generator**: Place a `content.csv` file with the quotes.
 You can generate a fresh CSV using ChatGPT or manually create one.